a-karma/Bogor_Workshop/DAY_4/Session3.md

 ```
 Note that we have merged the content of the two files side by side here.

-Question: What is happening when we did the bedtools intersect?
-How many sites do we have now?
+Question: Why did we use a cut command after the intersect?
+>Hint: run the same command as above without the `cut` part instead use `| less -S`

 ### Task 3: Calculating mutational load using custom script

-The `_sift.bed` file is the input for another script that was initiated by Deborah Greer also, to calculate the total load per sample that are homozygous, heterozygous, or both.
-After the score has been aligned and made in the same file as the genotype probability score, we run the custom python script as follows:
+The `_sift.bed` file is the input for another script that we will use to calculate the total load per sample.
+The python script as follows:
 ```{bash load, eval=FALSE}
 python mut_load_calculator_SIFT.py ${FILE%.gpf}_sift.bed ${FILE%.gpf}_0 0
 ```

 Question (Advanced): Have a look on the mut_load_calculator_SIFT.py script.
-What do you think the argument '0' stands for?
+What do you think the argument '0' means?

-The resulting files of this commands will be `*_sift_scores.txt` and `*_sift_het_scores.txt`.
+The script will output two files 1) `*_sift_scores.txt` and 2) `*_sift_het_scores.txt`.
 The first contain the homozygous load while the last contain the heterozygous load.
-We will discuss the content of these files when we are trying to plot the files.
+We will discuss the content of these files later in the session when are plotting the results.

 ### Task 4: Concatenating the results

-As we have one file for each sample, we would like to have them in one file for easy plotting with R.
+As we have one file for each sample, we would like to have them in one file to make it easier to plot the results with R.

 What we will be doing is first concatenate the .txt file with same suffix in one file.
 For example, all files ending up with *_sift_scores.txt can be concatenated as follows.
 ```{bash cat, eval=FALSE}